ibexa/documentation-user/docs/shop_administration/manage_orders.md

 ### Lost orders

-If the ERP system is not running at the moment, eZ Commerce can store the orders and retransmit them when the ERP is working.
+If the ERP system is not running at the moment, [[= product_name_com =]] can store the orders and retransmit them when the ERP is working.
 The orders are stored in a database table and marked for retransmission.
 The shop records the number of retries.
 By default the maximum number is 3 (`siso_checkout.default.max_failed_order`).